 But in the meantime, the two of us teamed up to geek out on brainstorming and story exploration in line with Harvard’s dynamic and complex community values in this article, so that you too can dig deep and unearth the gold in your own experiences that will make you shine like a Harvard kinda cat to the HBS admissions committee.

-By the way, head to these other great articles if you’re…
+Head to these other great articles if you’re…

 - Looking for the most in-depth and comprehensive research on the Harvard MBA out there